skttl/konstrukt-documentation/collections/list-views.md

 ## Setting the view of a field

 Field views allow you to customize the markup of the field in the list view so that you can show more rich visualizations of the fields content.
+See [Field Views Documentation](field-views.md) for more info.

 #### **SetView(string viewComponentName) : KonstruktListViewFieldConfigBuilder&lt;TEntityType, TValueType&gt;**